We realize that the cost of attending a full-time post-baccalaureate

 students may be eligible to receive Federal Direct Loans for a 12-month

 period.
 Many students entering the Post-Baccalaureate Program may apply for federal aid as independent students (no parental data required).
-See the criteria for being considered independent in the 'How to Apply for Financial Aid' section below.
 For independent students, the loan limits are up to $5,500 in a subsidized loan (depending on financial need) and $7,000

 in an unsubsidized loan.
 Dependent students may borrow only the $5,500 loan which may be subsidized or unsubsidized depending on financial need, along with an additional $2,000 in unsubsidized loan.
 Supplemental borrowing options are also available to cover the total cost of attendance, which includes living expenses.
 Please refer to the Loans section of this website for more information.